att/netarbiter/sds/ceph-docker/examples/helm/PERSISTENTVOLUME.md

 ```

 - adminId: Ceph client ID that is capable of creating images in the pool.
-   You can find it from:
+   You can find adminId `admin` from:
    ```
    $ kubectl -n ceph exec -it ceph-mon-0 -- cat /etc/ceph/ceph.client.admin.keyring
    [client.admin]